chuongmep/bim42.github.io/_posts/2012-06-04-industry-foundation-classes.md

 <p>#74= IFCSHAPEREPRESENTATION(#43,'Axis','Curve2D',(#72));</p>
 <p>#76= IFCCARTESIANPOINT((9430.2775637732,-100.));`

-It&#8217;s not very convenient, but with some pain, we can find a wall here,
+It's not very convenient, but with some pain, we can find a wall here,

 `#209= IFCWALLSTANDARDCASE('0EiAvIo0LBOBfvSD8E4HST',#52,'Basic Wall',$,’200 mm’ ,#181,#207,'177171');`